Fishery Improvement Projects

 What makes the FIPs novel?

-The NAPA FIPs are a new type of Fishery Improvement Project that are advocacy-based, recognising that the barriers to the sustainable management of North East Atlantic pelagic stocks are political.
+The NAPA FIPs were a new type of Fishery Improvement Project focused on advocacy, recognising that the barriers to the sustainable management of North East Atlantic pelagic stocks are political.

 Whilst traditional FIPs focus on the need to enact data collection or develop management strategies, the NAPA FIPs acknowledge that these pelagic fisheries are in the unusual position of being data-rich, well-understood, and with proposed management strategies published.
 The barriers to enacting sustainable management centre around decision-making and political will: hence the novel ‘policy’ focus of the FIPs.